 I’m convinced this is quite possibly one of the best “mash-ups” known to man.
 First of all, my love affair for tots began when I watched Napoleon Dynamite.
 They made those tots seem irresistibly crispy.
 My affinity for nachos has no start date, as I’m pretty sure that’s sequenced into my DNA.
 Both in the same dish?
 It’s a match made in heaven.

 For these, you’ll need 2 bags of frozen tater tots prepared according to the package’s instructions.
 Then, in a large skillet over medium heat, heat 1 tbsp olive oil.
 Then add 1 lb beef and cook for about 6 minutes (until no longer pink), then drain the fat.
 Return the skillet to the stove and add 1 tbsp taco seasoning.
 Then, add the beef to the top of your tots along with your favorite nacho toppings like diced tomatoes, black beans, jalapeno, cheese, guacamole, and sour cream.

 If parenthood had a soundtrack, one of the top tracks would definitely be “What’s for dinner?”
-Now, answering that question just became a little easier to answer.
+Now, answering that question and finding easy dinner ideas for kids just became a little easier to answer.
 No rummaging through the pantry for cereal, applesauce, or junk food.
 Put that bag of corndogs or chicken patties back in the freezer!
-You’ve got some great ideas to choose from for dinner tonight!
+You’ve got some great ideas to choose from for dinner tonight

-Do you have a favorite kid-friendly recipe and always a hit?
+Do you have a favorite kid-friendly recipe and are always a hit?
+What are your tried and true easy dinner ideas for kids?
 Let us know on social #getfamilyapp!
 And be sure to share these crowd-pleasing recipes for family meals with your people on FamilyApp!